munificent/craftinginterpreters/book/types-of-values.md

     know, seems obvious, right?
 But we're operating at a level where it's good to spell these things out.

-Since we're not just designing this language, but building it ourselves, we also have to keep in mind the implementer's eternal question: **how do we solve the above efficiently?**
+Since we're not just designing this language but building it ourselves, when answering these two questions we also have to keep in mind the implementer's eternal goal: how do we do it *efficiently?*

 Language hackers over the years have come up with a variety of clever ways to pack the above information into as few bits as possible.
 For now, we'll start with the simplest, classic solution: a **tagged union**.
 A value contains two
 parts: a type "tag", and a payload for the actual value.
-To store the value's type, we define an enum for each kind of value the VM supports:
+To store the value's type, we define an enum for each kind of value the VM supports.

 ^code value-type (2 before, 2 after)